 Is Google Sheets compatible with Excel?

 Yes, but not 100%.
-You can upload an Excel file into Google Drive, then open and edit it using Google Sheets without losing its original format.
+You can upload an Excel file into Google Drive and even connect Google Drive to Excel for automatic data refresh.
+Then open and edit the file using Google Sheets without losing its original format.
 However, some Excel features may not be displayed or editable.
 For example, Excel macros, SmartArt, and Pivot Tables won’t work in Google Sheets.

 Google Sheets vs. Microsoft Excel: comparison table